neuroinformatics-unit/movement/docs/source/getting_started/movement_dataset.md

 (target-poses-and-bboxes-dataset)=
 # The movement datasets

-In `movement`, poses or bounding boxes' tracks are represented as an {class}`xarray.Dataset` object.
+In movement, poses or bounding boxes' tracks are represented as an {class}`xarray.Dataset` object.

 An {class}`xarray.Dataset` object is a container for multiple arrays.
 Each array is an {class}`xarray.DataArray` object holding different aspects of the collected data (position, time, confidence scores...).
 You can think of a {class}`xarray.DataArray` object as a multi-dimensional {class}`numpy.ndarray` with pandas-style indexing and labelling.

-So a `movement` dataset is simply an {class}`xarray.Dataset` with a specific structure to represent pose tracks or bounding boxes' tracks.
-Because pose data and bounding boxes data are somewhat different, `movement` provides two types of datasets: `poses` datasets and `bboxes` datasets.
+So a movement dataset is simply an {class}`xarray.Dataset` with a specific structure to represent pose tracks or bounding boxes' tracks.
+Because pose data and bounding boxes data are somewhat different, movement provides two types of datasets: `poses` datasets and `bboxes` datasets.

-To discuss the specifics of both types of `movement` datasets, it is useful to clarify some concepts such as **data variables**, **dimensions**, **coordinates** and **attributes**.
-In the next section, we will describe these concepts and the `movement` datasets' structure in some detail.
+To discuss the specifics of both types of movement datasets, it is useful to clarify some concepts such as **data variables**, **dimensions**, **coordinates** and **attributes**.
+In the next section, we will describe these concepts and the movement datasets' structure in some detail.

 To learn more about `xarray` data structures in general, see the relevant [documentation](xarray:user-guide/data-structures.html).